stinkybrew/weather-app/README.md

 - input1 (city)<br>
     Enter city which city weather you whant to get.

-- input2 (country)<br>
-    Enter country which countrys city weather you whant to get.

 - button1 (get weather forecast)<br>
     Pressing this button gets the weather forecast from city you'vv enterd to input1.